Overview, mission and educational objective

 - Upper secondary department:

 We offter education equivalent to upper secondary school.
 While respecting each student’s individuality and personality, we help them nurture well-balanced development.
-After graduation, 60 to 70 % of the students enter ordinary universities, and 30 % of them choose vocational course.
+After graduation, about 80 % of the students enter ordinary universities, and 20 % of them choose vocational course.

 - Music course: